-- 2 The current food system (production, transport, processing, packaging, storage, retail, consumption, - 3 loss and waste) feeds the great majority of world population and supports the livelihoods of ca. 200 - 4 million people.
-Agriculture as an economic activity generates between 1% and 60% of national GDP - 5 in many countries, with a world average of about 4% in 2017 (World Bank 2019).
-Since 1961, food - 6 supply per capita has increased more than 30%, accompanied by greater use of nitrogen fertiliser - 7 (increase of about 800%) and water resources for irrigation (increase of more than 100%). - 8 The rapid growth in agricultural productivity since the 1960s has underpinned the development of the - 9 current global food system that is both a major driver of climate change, and increasingly vulnerable - 10 to it (from production, transport, and market activities).
-Given the current food system, the FAO - estimates that there is a need to produce about 50% more food by 2050 in order to feed the increasing - world population (FAO 2018a).
-This would engender significant increases in GHG emissions and - other environmental impacts, including loss of biodiversity.
-FAO (2018a) projects that by 2050 - cropland area will increase 90-325 Mha, between 6-21% more than the 1,567 Mha cropland area of - 15 2010, depending on climate change scenario and development pathway (the lowest increase arises - from reduced food loss and waste and adoption of more sustainable diets). - 17 Climate change has direct impacts on food systems, food security, and, through the need to mitigate, - 18 potentially increases the competition for resources needed for agriculture.
-Responding to climate - 19 change through deployment of land-based technologies for negative emissions based on biomass - 20 production would increasingly put pressure on food production and food security through potential - 21 competition for land. - Using a food system approach, this chapter addresses how climate change affects food security, - 23 including nutrition, the options for the food system to adapt and mitigate, synergies and trade-offs - 24 among these options, and enabling conditions for their adoption.
-The chapter assesses the role of - 25 incremental and transformational adaptation, and the potential for combinations of supply-side - 26 measures such as sustainable intensification (increasing productivity per hectare) and demand-side - 27 measures (e.g., dietary change and waste reduction) to contribute to climate change mitigation.
+The current food system (production, transport, processing, packaging, storage, retail, consumption, loss and waste) feeds the great majority of world population and supports the livelihoods of over 1 billion people.
+Agriculture as an economic activity generates between 1% and 60% of national GDP in many countries, with a world average of about 4% in 2017 (World Bank 2019).
+Since 1961, food supply per capita has increased more than 30%, accompanied by greater use of nitrogen fertiliser (increase of about 800%) and water resources for irrigation (increase of more than 100%).

+The rapid growth in agricultural productivity since the 1960s has underpinned the development of the current global food system that is both a major driver of climate change, and increasingly vulnerable to it (from production, transport, and market activities).
+Given the current food system, the UN Food and Agriculture Organization (FAO) estimates that there is a need to produce about 50% more food by 2050 in order to feed the increasing world population (FAO 2018a).
+This would engender significant increases in GHG emissions and other environmental impacts, including loss of biodiversity.
+FAO (2018a) projects that by 2050 cropland area will increase 90-325 Mha, between 6% and 21% more than the 1567 Mha cropland area of 2010, depending on climate change scenario and development pathway (the lowest increase arises from reduced food loss and waste and adoption of more sustainable diets).

+Climate change has direct impacts on food systems, food security, and, through the need to mitigate, potentially increases the competition for resources needed for agriculture.
+Responding to climate change through deployment of land-based technologies for negative emissions based on biomass production would increasingly put pressure on food production and food security through potential competition for land.

+Using a food system approach, this chapter addresses how climate change affects food security, including nutrition, the options for the food system to adapt and mitigate, synergies and trade-offs among these options, and enabling conditions for their adoption.
+The chapter assesses the role of incremental and transformational adaptation, and the potential for combinations of supply-side measures such as sustainable intensification (increasing productivity per hectare) and demand-side measures (e.g., dietary change and waste reduction) to contribute to climate change mitigation.

+Figure 5.1 | Interlinkages between the climate system, food system, ecosystems (land, water and oceans) and socio-economic system.
+These systems operate at multiple scales, both global and regional.
+Food security is an outcome of the food system leading to human well-being, which is also indirectly linked with climate and ecosystems through the socio-economic system.
+Adaptation measures can help to reduce negative impacts of climate change on the food system and ecosystems.
+Mitigation measures can reduce GHG emissions coming from the food system and ecosystems.

-5.1.1 Food security and insecurity, the food system, and climate change
+5.1.1 Food security and insecurity, the food system and climate change

-- 30 The food system encompasses all the activities and actors in the production, transport, manufacturing, - 31 retailing, consumption, and waste of food, and their impacts on nutrition, health and well-being, and - 32 the environment (Figure 5.1).
+The food system encompasses all the activities and actors in the production, transport, manufacturing, retailing, consumption, and waste of food, and their impacts on nutrition, health and well-being, and the environment (Figure 5.1).